 Quick Summary of Mad Max Profits

-Pros: I liked the storyline about how David Finn plans to get revenge on his wife's lover.
+The Good: I liked the storyline about how David Finn plans to get revenge on his wife's lover.

-Cons: The software is fake, the security verifications are fake, and the real plot of this story revolves around taking your money.
+The Bad: The software is fake, the security verifications are fake, and the real plot of this story revolves around taking your money.

-Our Recommendation: Stay away from this scam and watch your drama-filled soaps on TV instead.
+The Bottom Line: Stay away from this scam and watch your drama-filled soaps on TV instead.
 Or, you can put your time to better use and learn how to actually make money online with our top recommendation.

 When I was 20, I got sucked into watching taped episodes of the daytime soap Days of Our Lives.
 The never-ending character affairs, compounded lies, and paternity whodunits were a welcome reprieve from my rather dry work duties at a local chemistry lab.
 I looked forward to being “in” on the Days action, even if was all fiction.